-- A “latin Mass” is not the same as a “Tridentine Mass”.
-Many attending the Tridentine Mass expect the congregation to remain mostly silent, with only the “schola” and the priest singing.
-A “Latin Mass” is a Mass where latin is spoken and sung, often in alternance with English, and can be both:
+- A “Latin Mass” is a Mass where latin is spoken and sung, often in alternance with English, and can be either:

 - A Tridentine Mass (also called Extraordinary Form, or E.F.).
-The books used are the “1962 Missal” and chants are from the “Liber Usualis” where the chants of the Roman Gradual are listed in the order of the 1962 Missal.
+The Priest uses the “1962 Missal” and we sing from the “Liber Usualis” where the chants of the Roman Gradual are listed in the order of the 1962 Missal.

 - A Mass per the rite started after Vatican II (also called “Ordinary Form”, “O.F.”or “Novus Ordo”).
-The “Graduale Romanum” or gregorianmissal-eng is then used for chants.
+The “Roman Gradual” (or Gregorian Missal for Sundays only) is also used for chants.
 In the O.F., the congregation is invited and encouraged to sing and respond.
-This page is dedicated to helping such active participation in the Novus Ordo Latin Mass.

 - The “PROPER” of the Mass change with each Mass.
 These are: